CS639-Data-Management-for-Data-Science/s25/p4/README.md

 :outbox_tray: To get credit for this question:
 - In `p4.ipynb`, create a new markdown cell to identify Q20 (feel free to copy paste the format from this README file).
 - In a new cell, execute the appropriate linux command to display the contents of `~/.dbt/profiles.yml` and ⚠️ **IMPORTANT** filter out the line containing `password`. **Hint:** We covered the linux command that enables this filtering at the beginning of this semester.
 You'll lose points if your output contains your password and you'll have to reset your Snowflake account password because all of us in the staff team will have access to it!

-- In a new cell, execute the appropriate linux command to display the content of `models/staging/transform_survey.sql`.

 After all these steps, you can create staging tables and marts tables using dbt.